 When it comes to food, Faro never disappoints.
-Local and exotic cuisine can be savored in the dozens of restaurants scattered between the Marina, the Baixa and the old town, along with lively and affordable wine bars and cafes.
-Our favourites: Biblioteca (literally, library) for sampling medronho liqueur and muscatel surrounded by books and wooden interiors; Chefe Branco for freshly sourced seafood in an informal yet impeccable environment; Woods for watching the sun set over the dock, glass in hand and delicacies on your plate.
+Local and exotic cuisine can be savored in the dozens of restaurants scattered between the Marina, the Baixa, and the old town, along with lively and affordable wine bars and cafes.
+Our favorites: Biblioteca (literally, library) for sampling medronho liqueur and muscatel surrounded by books and wooden interiors; Chefe Branco for freshly sourced seafood in an informal yet impeccable environment; Woods for watching the sunset over the dock, glass in hand and delicacies on your plate.

 BONUS TIP: ever seen a stork, or a stork nest?
 Lookup: you may be able to spot them atop churches and gateways.

 What to do in Faro: 3 Best Tours & Experiences in Faro

 This tour takes you from Faro or Tavira to explore the iconic Benagil Cave with a private guide.
 Enjoy a day of swimming, hiking, and sunbathing.
 You will be provided with snorkeling equipment, as well as be able to take a hike in the Seven Suspended Valleys.

 Book this tour to explore the marine life around Faro in a cruise that sets sail on the Atlantic Ocean with a marine biologist.
 You will get to see dolphins and bottlenose, marine birds, bluefin tuna, and maybe even orcas and sharks.